 * Euro dips vs dlr, not far from Friday's 2-1/2 month low

-* Single currency hampered by weak euro zone data
+* Single currency hurt by weak euro zone data

-Broad U.S. spending cuts that automatically kicked in on Friday and threatens to dampen economic growth did little to curb the dollar, which was supported by data released on Friday that showed a pick-up in U.S. manufacturing activity.
+Broad U.S. spending cuts that automatically kicked in on Friday and threaten to dampen economic growth have so far not hurt the U.S currency.